tecoevo/tecoevo.github.io/pages/philosophy.md

  **Challenge yourself**

 - Be self-motivated.
 You are here to advance your career, not mine.
 - Be ambitious.
 Identify your personal definition of success, and aspire to exceed that.
-Discuss your definition of success with your mentors and peers.
+Discuss your definition of success with me, your mentors and peers.
 - We are here to challenge ourselves to learn new ideas.
 Be curious.
 - If you don’t understand, ask questions, don’t just be silent!
 - Practice asking questions.
 Write down > 1 question per seminar talk you see